aalijahjade/final-year-project-econ2010/README.md

 # Firm type-----------------------------------------------------------------------------
-# Re-code B1's column to show the names of the firm type
+# Re-code B1's column to show the names of the types of firm in the Caribbean
-# The variable name was changed from B1 to firm_type to make the variable more recognizable
+# The variable name was changed from B1 to firm_type to make the variable more recognizable for analysis

   sample$firm_type <- ifelse(sample$B1 %in% c(1, 2), "Shareholding firms",
                        ifelse(sample$B1 %in% c(4, 5), "Partnerships", "Sole proprietorship"))
     sample <- sample[!is.na(sample$firm_type), ]  #To remove NAs from the firm_type column

-# Calculating percentages for each category
+# Calculating percentages for each firm type

   dummy_sample1 <- sample %>%
     count(firm_type) %>%